 Limitation: as of first quarter 2019, data available for this indicator are limited by the short duration of implementation of most CSPs.
 While over 60 countries have sound data in 2018, only twelve CSPs have more than one year of implementation.
 As implementation of CSPs progresses, increased data availability will unlock this indicator's potential.

 Interpretation

-A visualisation has been designed, to support the interpretation of this KPI;
+A visualisation has been designed, to support the interpretation of this KPI, illustrated in the figure in the next page.